wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 == Changelog ==

+= 1.9.4 =
+* Feature: You can now specify the width and height of an in-line player as percentage of its container.
+* It has been updated to jquery.mb.YTPlayer 2.7.6 (http://pupunzi.open-lab.com/mb-jquery-components/jquery-mb-ytplayer/).

 = 1.9.3 =
 * Bugfix: The "stopAt" parameter was not persisted.

 = 1.9.2 =
-* Update: Updated the miniAudioPlayer-admin.php using the Wordpress "Settings API".
+* Update: Updated the mbYTPlayer-admin.php using the Wordpress "Settings API".

 = 1.9.1 =
 * Bug fix: Fixed a bug on the settings window (the raster image could not be removed) introduced with one of the previous updates.